2000 AD (film): Plot

 A private plane belonging to the TDX company is shot down over Singapore by a rogue agent from the CIA, Kelvin Woo.
 The company president was coming to investigate a stolen computer protection system.
-Kelvin has a programmer, Alex, plant a bug in the 1st National Bank's computer system, but he still needs a "Caller Program" to wipe the systems before they can rob the bank.
+Woo has a programmer, Alex, plant a bug in the 1st National Bank's computer system, but he still needs a "Caller Program" to wipe the systems before they can rob the bank.

 Colonel Ng, head of the Army's Information Warfare Unit, recruits Major Eric Ong from the Singapore Police to investigate the plane shooting independently from the US authorities.
-Eric is sent to Hong Kong to quietly observe.
-In Hong Kong, brothers Peter and Greg Li are computer programmers.
-However, Peter's girlfriend Janet and her brother Bobby live with them.
-Greg calls his girlfriend, Salina.
-She tells him that her office was raided by the CIA.

-Ronald Ng of the Hong Kong Police Force Government Security Unit raids Greg's home, with him are Kelvin and his accomplice, representing the CIA.
-Eric watches from the street.
-While searching, an emp bomb is triggered, which disables all the electronics in the house.
-The brothers are arrested, and an American diplomat interrogates Greg while Ronald listens in.
-It turns out Greg is a CIA agent and asked for help from the embassy.
-Greg suspects the CIA has been compromised and that TDX may be implicated.
-Kelvin finds Greg's computer was wiped clean by the ion bomb.
+Ong is sent to Hong Kong to quietly observe.
+In Hong Kong, brothers Peter and Greg Li, who are programmers, live with Peter's girlfriend Janet and her brother Bobby.
+Greg's girlfriend, Salina, informs him that her office was raided by the CIA and the Hong Kong Police Force Government Security Unit subsequently raids Greg's home.
+Ronald Ng of the Government Security Unit leads the search with Woo and another CIA agent.
+During the search, an emp bomb is triggered, disabling all the electronics in the house.
+The brothers are arrested, and an American diplomat interrogates Greg while Ng listens in.
+Greg is a CIA agent and asked for help from the embassy.
+He suspects the CIA has been compromised and that TDX may be implicated.
+Woo finds Greg's computer was wiped clean by the emp bomb.
 Peter is released, but Greg is to be deported back to the States.

-As the vehicles leave the embassy, Peter sees his brother and waves goodbye.
-Suddenly, a rocket hits one of the vehicles, flipping it on to Greg's vehicle.
-All the officers are killed by sniper fire.
-Kelvin, in the car behind Greg's, sits quietly while everyone else panics.
-A devastated Peter follows Ronald as he chases the sniper but find himself running ahead of the officers.
-The sniper fires at Peter until he runs out of bullets.
-Meanwhile, Peter knowing the sniper is out, attacks him.
-Kelvin arrives and is about to shoot Peter when PTU officers show up.
-Kelvin then pretends to help Peter while the sniper escapes.
-Kelvin offers his help and gives Peter his number.
+Leaving the embassy, the car transporting Greg was hit by a rocket.
+Greg and his escorts are all killed.
+Peter and Ng chase the assailant with Peter reaching the attacker first.
+Woo then arrives and is about to shoot Peter when PTU officers show up.
+He then pretends to help Peter while the assailant escapes.
+Woo offers his help and gives Peter his number.